 Installing Porsche 911 SWB Turn Signal & Taillight Lenses

 It’s probably best to install the gaskets first to minimize handling of your new lenses.
 There are a number of adhesives that can be used.
-I use Wurth Black Weather Strip Adhesive.
+We use 3M Black Super Weatherstrip and Gasket Adhesive.
 It dries quickly and is easy to work with.
-I use wooden clothes pins to hold the gasket in place while the adhesive dries:
+I use wooden clothes pins to hold the gasket in place while the adhesive dries for a nice tight fit:

 Installing SWB Lenses